adambard/learnxinyminutes-docs/haskell.html.markdown

 -- Haskell has another operator called `$`.
 This operator applies a function -- to a given parameter.
 In contrast to standard function application, which -- has highest possible priority of 10 and is left-associative, the `$` operator -- has priority of 0 and is right-associative.
-Such a low priority means that -- all other operators on both sides of `$` will be evaluated before applying -- the `$`.
+Such a low priority means that -- the expression on its right is applied as the parameter to the function on its left.

 -- before
 (even (fib 7)) -- false